Communist Party of India (Marxist–Leninist) Janashakti: Others

-In June 2011, Party bulletin "Janashakti" (People's Unity) released in Telugu.
+In June 2011, Party bulletin Janashakti released in Telugu.
 Today party is organising under the name of CPI (M-L) Janashakti Re-Organising Committee.
 This group also tries to merge with CPI (M-L) Praja Prathighatana.

 In June 2011, majority members of the Andhra Regional Committee of CPI (M-L) Praja Prathighatana, under the presidency of Com.
-Vijayakumar, joined to CPI (M-L) Janasakthi.
+Vijayakumar, joined to CPI (M-L) Janashakti.

-In 2013, CPI (ML) Jansakthi merged into CPIML.
+In 2013, a fraction or group of members of the CPI (M-L) Janashakti merged into CPIML.

+Today the party is primarily concentrated in Andhra Pradesh.